June 2020 - We are currently refreshing our website so some of the formatting might not be quite right depending on which device you are using.

-Funded in 1981 by a small group of people, Durham County Badger Group (The Group, DCBG) exists to protect and study the Eurasian badger in its natural environment with the purposes of ensuring its long term safety, and educating the public about the threats it is subjected to by roads, hunting and land development.
+Founded in 1981 Durham County Badger Group (The Group) exists to protect and study the Eurasian badger (Meles meles) in its natural habitat with the purposes of ensuring its long term safety.
+We also educate the public about the threats the badger is subjected to from roads, persecution and land development.

 The Group activity roughly covers the geographic areas between the rivers South Tyne/Derwent and the Tees, across to the Cumbrian border.
 It includes County Durham, the boroughs of Darlington, Gateshead and South Tyneside in addition to the City of Sunderland.
-We are happy to give advice across county boarders where there isn’t a badger group.
+We are happy to give advice across county borders where there isn’t an established badger group.

 The Group activity is supported by a Constitution administered by a number of officers appointed at the AGM held in November.
 The Group is a full member of the Badger Trust.

-- Record the distribution and status of badgers and their setts.
-We maintain a comprehensive database currently standing at c1000 records.
+- Record the distribution and status of badgers and their setts and maintain a comprehensive database currently standing at c1000 records.

 - Monitor setts regularly and record details of badger activity.

 - Survey “new” areas for the presence of badgers.